Meet the Family: Doy Cole

-Doy Cole’s work with homeless populations started in Houston about 1990 through his Church and also his involvement in the SEARCH homeless project in downtown Houston as well as the Harris County Homeless Coalition.
+Doy’s work with homeless people started in Houston about 1990 through his Church and also his involvement in the SEARCH homeless project in downtown Houston as well as the Harris County Homeless Coalition.

-TIPHER enabled the House of Hope free medical clinic, the Westside Community Center, the Soup Kitchen, and other services for the poor and homeless.
-In addition, TIPHER built and provided the Family Promise Day Center free of charge.
-The Homeless Coalition is the primary advocate for homeless people with agencies throughout the county working together to help the homeless.
+Through TIPHER, Doy and others enabled the House of Hope free medical clinic, the Westside Community Center, the Soup Kitchen, and other services for the poor and homeless.
+The Homeless Coalition became the primary advocate for homeless people with agencies throughout the county working together to help homeless people.
 In the last two years, the Homeless Coalition opened the first-ever Cold Weather Shelter and then first-ever Winter Shelter in early 2020 which closed as COVID19 hit.

 “I learned early there are many faces of homelessness.
 The face the public sees so often is the “chronic homeless person” living in the streets.
 While these are the most severe and in many ways the most heartbreaking, the stats (look them up) tell us that family homeless people including children are the largest group.
 Family Promise addresses homeless families with children.”

-Since his retirement from FPGNB, Doy has committed much of his free time to continue his quest to help homeless families through TIPHER, HCCC, NB Housing Partners, New Braunfels Community Foundation, and Family Promise.
+Since his retirement, Doy has committed much of his free time to continue his quest to help homeless families through TIPHER, HCCC, NB Housing Partners, and Family Promise.